wejendorp/angular-unittest/README.md

+# Angular unittest

 These tests are meant as a how to do the most basic unit tests of different angular components.
 Either where the angular documentation falls short, or for commonly used non-standard libraries.

+If you have not read the official [unit testing guide](https://docs.angularjs.org/guide/unit-testing), start there.

 ## Instructions

     $ bower install
     $ npm install
     $ npm test

 ## [Controllers with forms](test/formControllerSpec.js)